flutter/engine/e2etests/web/regular_integration_tests/README.md

 Tests can be run on both 'debug', 'release' and 'profile' modes.
 However 'release' mode will shorten the error.
 Use 'debug' mode for trouble-shooting purposes where you can also see the full stack trace.

-## To run the application under test for trouble shooting purposes
+## To run the application under test for troubleshooting purposes

 ```
 flutter run -d web-server lib/text_editing_main.dart --local-engine=host_debug_unopt